aws/aws-cdi-sdk/INSTALL_GUIDE_WINDOWS.md

 # Upgrading from previous releases

-**Upgrading from CDI SDK 2.3 or earlier**
+**Upgrading from CDI SDK 2.4 or earlier**

 * Must download and install a second version of libfabric.
-This includes renaming the new libfabric's Visual Studio project files.
 See steps in the libfabric section of [Install the AWS CDI SDK](#install-the-aws-cdi-sdk).

 ---
 # Create an EFA enabled instance